History of Toruń: Early history

 During the Polish–Lithuanian–Teutonic War, in 1410, the townspeople expelled the Teutonic Knights from the city, welcomed Polish troops and recognized Polish rule.
 Polish King Władysław II Jagiełło granted Toruń new privileges.
 After the First Peace of Thorn was signed in the city in February 1411, the city fell back to the Teutonic Order.
 In 1411 the city left the Hanseatic League.
 In the 1420s, King Władysław II Jagiełło built the Dybów Castle, located in present-day left-bank Toruń, which he visited numerous times.
 During the next big Polish–Teutonic War, the Dybów Castle was occupied by the Teutonic Knights from 1431 to 1435.
 The city refused to pay taxes to the Teutonic Knights, not wanting to finance their war against Poland.

 In 1440, the gentry of Toruń co-founded the anti-Teutonic Prussian Confederation.
 The local city council together with the city council of Chełmno and the knights of the Chełmno Land were the official representatives of the Confederation.
 From 1452, talks between the Polish King Casimir IV Jagiellon and the burghers of the Confederation were held in the Dybów Castle.
 The Confederation rose against the Monastic state of the Teutonic Knights in 1454 and its delegation submitted a petition to Polish King Casimir IV Jagiellon asking him to regain power over the region as the rightful ruler.
 An act of incorporation was signed in Kraków (6 March 1454), recognizing the region, including Toruń, as part of the Polish Kingdom.
 Those events led to the Thirteen Years' War.
-The local mayor pledged allegiance to the Polish King during the incorporation in March 1454 in Kraków, and then in May 1454, an official ceremony was held in Toruń, during which the nobility, knights, landowners, mayors and local officials from Chełmno Land, including Toruń, again solemnly swore allegiance to the Polish King and the Kingdom of Poland.
+The local mayor pledged allegiance to the Polish King during the incorporation in March 1454 in Kraków, and then on 8 May 1454, an official ceremony was held in Toruń, during which the nobility, knights, landowners, mayors and local officials from Chełmno Land, including Toruń, again solemnly swore allegiance to the Polish King and the Kingdom of Poland.
 Since 1454, the city was authorized by King Casimir IV to mint Polish coins.
 After almost 200 years, the New and Old Towns amalgamated in 1454.
 The Poles systematically destroyed the Teutonic castle because they didn't want the Knights, or anyone else, returning to take over.
 During the war, Casimir IV often stayed at the Dybów Castle, and Toruń financially supported the Polish Army.
 In September and October 1466, the Polish king stayed in Toruń during the Polish–Teutonic peace talks.
 The Thirteen Years' War ended in October 1466 with the Second Peace of Thorn, in which the Teutonic Order renounced any claims to the city and recognized it as part of Poland.
 It was administratively located in the Chełmno Voivodeship.